Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

-Note that Equation~\eqref{eqn:keyholemodel} is the standard confocal NLOS model~\cite{OToole:2018}, with the hidden object's position transformed by $\trans_i$.
+Note that \eqref{eqn:keyholemodel} is the standard confocal NLOS model~\cite{OToole:2018}, with the hidden object's position transformed by $\trans_l$.
+This formulation does not model self-occlusion and in this work we assume the hidden object does not self-occlude.
 The keyhole imaging reconstruction problem uses a series of measurements $\meas_1, \ldots,\meas_L$ to reconstruct the albedo $\albedo$ in its local coordinate system.
 This problem is challenging because the measurements are parameterized by latent hidden object locations, $\trans_1,\ldots,\trans_L$ corresponding to each captured measurement.
+(In practice, we parameterize each measurement by the position of an isotropic virtual sensor during each measurement.
+This parameterization allows us to represent rotation and translation of the hidden object as translation of the virtual sensor.)